-- a) To provide a safe and effective movement network for all users. - b) To encourage responsible driving behaviour, particularly low travel speeds on residential streets. - c) To cater for the efficient provision of public utilities. - d) To incorporate the natural features of the site including movement of stormwater, existing and new trees. - e) Streets provide appropriate environments for vehicles, bicycles and pedestrian usage. - f) The upgrading for Chain O Ponds Road will include elements to preserve the rural character. - g) To promote landscape treatments that are appropriate to the character and constraints of each locality. - h) Streets provide footpaths with extensive canopy cover to shade both paths and road pavements. - Streets encourage cycling, with a network of shared paths provided connecting to key open spaces and facilities. - j) Water sensitive urban design is considered holistically across the site and integrated into the street network. - k) Street design and planting to contribute to the reduction of urban heat island effect as per Section C14 Urban Heat Management section of this DCP.
+- a) To provide a safe and effective movement network for all users. - b) To encourage responsible driving behaviour, particularly low travel speeds on residential streets. - c) To cater for the efficient provision of public utilities. - d) To incorporate the natural features of the site including movement of stormwater, existing and new trees. - e) Streets provide appropriate environments for vehicles, bicycles and pedestrian usage. - f) The upgrading for Chain O Ponds Road will include elements to preserve the rural character. - g) To promote landscape treatments that are appropriate to the character and constraints of each locality.

+- h) Streets provide footpaths with extensive canopy cover to shade both paths and road pavements.
+Footpaths should be limited where practicable to one side of road to enable better street tree planting canopy outcomes. - i) Streets encourage cycling, with a network of shared paths provided connecting to key open spaces and facilities. - j) Water sensitive urban design is considered holistically across the site and integrated into the street network. - k) Street design and planting to contribute to the reduction of urban heat island effect as per Council's Urban Heat DCP.
-- a) Streets are designed to ensure vehicle speeds are naturally controlled and it is clear where vehicles can park, cyclists can ride and where pedestrians should walk or cross. - b) Opportunities for walking and cycling are well provided for. - c) The materials, line marking and landscaping of the streets clearly delineate the travel lanes from parking "lanes". - d) Where the provision of parking "lanes" is included in the road reserve, they are clearly defined as parking bays defined by means of line marking and/or landscape/tree planting bays. - e) Parking on the grassed verge or on parks is restricted.

-- f) Intersections are designed for the safe and convenient passage of vehicles, pedestrians and cyclists including the use of thresholds within pavements to reinforce continuity of shared paths. - g) Kerb radii at intersections and junctions are kept to a minimum, subject to satisfying required turning templates, to keep pedestrian crossing distances to a minimum, to control the speed of turning vehicles and to reduce the visual impact of large junctions. - h) Speed control devices are provided to achieve target speeds where required. - i) Any speed control devices, inclusive of road narrowing, are to be designed to take into account the needs of cyclists. - j) Varying degrees, relative to road hierarchy, of delays or the need for driver cooperation due to vehicles parking on local roads is an acceptable, traffic calming outcome. - k) Upright kerbs are to be used for collector roads and adjacent to open spaces, except as otherwise stipulated. - I) Development occurs generally in accordance with the road hierarchy demonstrated at Figure E7.63 and Table 1. - m) Minimise pavement areas to combat the heat island effect, reduce lifecycle costs and increase opportunities to plant trees with larger canopies within wider verges - n) Streets provide a logical hierarchy to maximise accessibility to all parts of the community and provide an appropriate response to address key interfaces.
+- a) Streets are designed to ensure vehicle speeds are naturally controlled and it is clear where vehicles can park, cyclists can ride and where pedestrians should walk or cross. - b) Opportunities for walking and cycling are well provided for. - c) The materials, line marking and landscaping of the streets clearly delineate the travel lanes from parking "lanes". - d) Where the provision of parking "lanes" is included in the road reserve, they are clearly defined as parking bays defined by means of line marking and/or landscape/tree planting bays. - e) Parking on the grassed verge or on parks is restricted. - f) Intersections are designed for the safe and convenient passage of vehicles, pedestrians and cyclists including the use of thresholds within pavements to reinforce continuity of shared paths. - g) Kerb radii at intersections and junctions are kept to a minimum, subject to satisfying required turning templates, to keep pedestrian crossing distances to a minimum, to control the speed of turning vehicles and to reduce the visual impact of large junctions. - h) Speed control devices are provided to achieve target speeds where required. - i) Any speed control devices, inclusive of road narrowing, are to be designed to take into account the needs of cyclists. - j) Varying degrees, relative to road hierarchy, of delays or the need for driver cooperation due to vehicles parking on local roads is an acceptable, traffic calming outcome. - k) Upright kerbs are to be used for collector roads and adjacent to open spaces, except as otherwise stipulated. - I) Development occurs generally in accordance with the road hierarchy demonstrated at Figure E7.64.

+- m) Minimise pavement areas to combat the heat island effect, reduce lifecycle costs and increase opportunities to plant trees with larger canopies within wider verges - n) Streets provide a logical hierarchy to maximise accessibility to all parts of the community and provide an appropriate response to address key interfaces.